gradle/gradle/design-docs/build-initialisation.md

 ## User interaction

 1. User downloads and installs a Gradle distribution.
-2. User runs `gradle initGradleBuild` from an empty directory.
+2. User runs `gradle setupBuild` from an empty directory.
 3. The user is prompted for the type of project they would like to create.
 Alternatively, the user can specify the project type as a command-line option.
 4. User modifies generated build scripts and source, as appropriate.